 If you’re willing to eat the typical Argentine breakfast, which is a coffee and two medialuna pastries (like thin croissants), then you can get that for less than a buck at a lot of cafes.
 Spend two or three bucks and you can get something more substantial and in any case, the coffee will be good.
 They take their coffee very seriously here and it’s nearly always freshly made in an espresso machine.

-Check out this photo from the domestic airport in Buenos Aires.
-When’s the last time you saw a craft beer or a bottle of detox juice for two or three bucks…in an airport?!
-The beer is 400 pesos and the juices are 450 to 490.
-(For comparison, my wife stopped in a juice shop in Houston before we flew down and an equivalent one was more than $10 there, before tax.
+At the domestic airport in Buenos Aires we bought a craft beer and a large bottle of detox juice and the tab was $4.50 total.
+At an airport!
+(For comparison, my wife stopped in a juice shop in Houston before we flew down and an equivalent bottle of juice was more than $10 there, before tax.
 She kept walking.)

-We didn’t take the Buenos Aires subway yet, but I think when we do it’ll be less than 10 cents for a ride.
+We didn’t take the Buenos Aires subway yet, but it’s less than 10 cents for a ride.
 When we caught a taxi from the Calafate airport to downtown, a 20-minute trip, it was $12 for two.
 Getting around in central B.A. should only cost you a few bucks.

 I did get a haircut while I was in the big city, at a fancy barbershop in Recoleta, where they gave me a craft beer while I was waiting.
 It was $16 by local standards at the official exchange rate, but came out to eight bucks for me.